jarhf/jarhf.github.io/MyBlog/rsync-partitioning-rolling-checksum-radler32.md

-# Determining which parts of a file have changed[edit]
+# Determining which parts of a file have changed
   The rsync utility uses an algorithm invented by Australian computer programmer Andrew Tridgell for efficiently transmitting a structure
 (such as a file) across a communications link when the receiving computer already has a similar, but not identical, version of the same
 structure.